omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 └────────────────────────────┴─────────────────────────────┘
 ```

-4) We can follow the job submission status with:
+4) We can see the job submission status with:

 `$ jobbergate job-submissions get-one --id <JOB_SUBMISSION_ID>`